PiFinder™ User Manual

 Battery life

 The battery runs the PiFinder for about four to five hours, but real runtime depends heavily on how hard you work it.
 Sitting at the eyepiece on one object, or stepping away from the scope, lets the PiFinder drop into power-save mode and stretches the time considerably.
 A fast tour through many objects — camera, motion sensor, and screen all busy — draws more power and shortens it.
+Turning the brightness down helps too: hold SQUARE and press + or - to adjust the screen and keypad at any time.

 There is no battery-level indicator on the screen and no low-battery warning: when the charge is depleted the PiFinder simply shuts off.
 For a long night, top up beforehand and keep a USB-C power bank handy.
 You can add external power at any time without restarting (see below).